rdsaunders/thegreateststory/content/posts/temptation.md

 ---
+action: |-
-action: 'As you are making choices today, think:  What would God want me to do?...
+  As you are making choices today, think:  _What would God want me to do?_

-  And don’t talk to snakes!'
+  And don’t talk to snakes!
 content_img_path: "/uploads/page-timeline.png"
 date: 2020-04-04T09:09:16.000+00:00
 excerpt: ''